abrookins/solace/README.md

 YQL search was too limited, so I wrote this version, which uses Python (Flask) for the back-end and scrapes Craigslist directly for search results.

+Right now, searches for jobs and for-sale items work, but housing results are unreliable.

 I assume Craigslist will block the app eventually, but in the meantime you can run it at http://solace.heroku.com.